 You’ll find several of these key Southeast Asian flavors in Thai Red Curry Paste–a magical potion guaranteed to rock your world.
 If you have it on hand, dinner is only minutes away.

 Take this classic soup, for instance.
-It’s nothing more than dreamy, creamy coconut milk, chicken stock, lime juice, roast chicken (which you can grab ready-made from most grocery stores), egg noodles, and a few easy garnishes.
+It’s nothing more than dreamy, creamy coconut milk, chicken stock, lime juice, roast chicken (which you can grab ready-made from most grocery stores), rice noodles, and a few easy garnishes.

 Thai Red Curry Soup